 PLATINUM PERFORMING ARTS COMPETITION SCORING GRID

 **Note: Parent entries will be judged at the novice level.
-Student Choreography and Adult will be judged at the intermediate level.
+Adult will be judged at the intermediate level and Student Choreography will be judged at the level listed by the Studio Director.
 PPAC Directors reserve the right to add additional groupings for these 3 categories when necessary.

 - There will be a thirty (30) point deduction for all routines that are not completed by the performer.

 - There will be a two (2) point deduction per judge for routines exceeding the category time limit by five (5) seconds.
 The deductions will compound with each additional five (5) second overage.

 - Any routine that has more than three (3) Acrobatic tricks in any category except Arco may receive a five (5) point deduction or be moved to an appropriate category.

 - Any routine that a Judge feels is not appropriate for family viewing will receive a five (5) point deduction.